Redesigning Bitcoin's fee market

-The monopolistic-price mechanism that was previously described is miner-honest in the sense that a myopic miner cannot increase her revenue by diverging from the suggested protocol (for example, add false bids or delete existing bids).
-However, as discussed above, even impatient users can sometimes benefit from submitting a strategic bid which is different than their true maximum willingness to pay.
+The monopolistic-price auction is miner-honest in the sense that a myopic miner cannot increase her revenue by diverging from the suggested protocol (for example, add false bids or delete existing bids).
+However, as discussed above, even impatient users can sometimes benefit from submitting a strategic bid which is different than their true value.

 In this section we discuss an alternative approach in which we use a well-known auction which is truthful for impatient users.
-That is, an impatient user will maximize her gain by simply submitting her maximal willingness to pay.
+That is, an impatient user will maximize her gain by simply submitting her value.
 On the other hand, in this second mechanism the challenge is to show that miners will be honest and will not manipulate the protocol, as we further discuss below.
 In particular, we will show empirical evidence suggesting that the profit for the miners from such manipulations becomes negligible as the number of users increases.

 More specifically, our second suggested mechanism uses the following RSOP (Random Sampling Optimal Price) auction, defined by~\cite{goldberg2006competitive}.
 In the definition, the following notation is used: For a subset $A\subseteq [n]$ of users, and a bid vector $\bm b$, let $\bm b_A=(b_i)_{i \in A}$.
-We define $p^{monopolistic}_A(\bm b)\equiv p^{monopolistic}(\bm b_A)$.
-When $\bm b$ is clear from the context, we simply write $p^{monopolistic}_A$.
+We define $p^{M}_A(\bm b)\equiv p^{M}(\bm b_A)$.
+When $\bm b$ is clear from the context, we simply write $p^{M}_A$.

-\begin{definition}[The RSOP auction~\cite{goldberg2006competitive}] Upon receiving $n$ bids, $\bm b = b_1,....,b_n$, the auctioneer performs the following: \begin{enumerate} \item Randomly partition the bids to two disjoint sets $A$ and $B$ (each bid is placed in $A$ with probability $\frac{1}{2}$, otherwise it is placed in $B$). \item Compute the monopolistic price for each set: $p_A^{monopolistic}$, $p_B^{monopolistic}$.
-The monopolistic price of an empty set is defined to be zero. \item The set of winning bids is $A' \cup B'$, where: The bidders in $A'$ each pay $p^{monopolistic}_B$, and the bidders in $B'$ pay $p^{monopolistic}_A$ each.
+\begin{definition}[The \nom{RSOP}{RSOP}{The Random Sampling Optimal Price Auction, Definition~\ref{def:RSOP_auction}} auction~\cite{goldberg2006competitive}] Upon receiving $n$ bids, $\bm b = b_1,....,b_n$, the miner performs the following: \begin{enumerate} \item Randomly partition the bids to two disjoint sets $A$ and $B$ (each bid is placed in $A$ with probability $\frac{1}{2}$, otherwise it is placed in $B$). \item Compute the monopolistic price for each set: $p_A^{M}$, $p_B^{M}$.
+The monopolistic price of an empty set is defined to be zero. \item The set of winning bids is $A' \cup B'$, where: The transactions in $A'$ each pay $p^{M}_B$, and the transactions in $B'$ pay $p^{M}_A$ each.
 The revenue obtained in the auction is therefore \end{enumerate} \end{definition}